 It's my job to assume the worst.
 You can test all kinds of benign scenarios, but if something really bad - let's say a sudden overnight default of Italy - were to happen and we hadn't tested that, I wouldn't be doing my job properly.
 If that latter scenario were to occur, things would look very ugly indeed.
 There simply wouldn't be enough time to sort out all the various trading positions and look at all the paperwork, the banker said.

-Britain's regulator, the Financial Services Authority, has told Britain's banks to draw up contingency plans in case there is a disorderly break-up of the euro zone or exit of some countries.
-We cannot be, and are not, complacent on this front, Andrew Bailey, deputy head of the FSA's Prudential Business Unit, said on November 24.
+Britain's regulator, the Financial Services Authority, has told Britain's banks to draw up contingency plans in case there is a disorderly breakup of the eurozone or exit of some countries.
+We cannot be, and are not, complacent on this front, Andrew Bailey, deputy head of the FSA's Prudential Business Unit, said Thursday.

 SAFEGUARDING THE CASH